Key Concepts

 Initially, at time=0, only reactants are present in the reaction vessel.

-After time 0, reactants begin to react to produce products, the concentration of reactants decreases and the concentration of products increases with time.
+After time 0, reactants begin to react to produce products.

 Equilibrium is reached a little after 4 hours.